mcisback/envsgen/README.md

 - [ ] **Encryption support**: Secure storage of sensitive values (similar to dotenvx)
 - [ ] **Configuration merging**: Combine multiple TOML files with override priority
-- [ ] **Watch mode**: Auto-regenerate outputs on configuration file changes
+- [ ] **Watch mode**: Auto-regenerate outputs on configuration file changes -- You an already do it using a watch utility

 ### Contributions Welcome